Yashas-Kantharaj/Task-Up/README.md

 # TaskUp
-This iOS project helps you schedule tasks.
+This iOS project helps you schedule tasks and the tasks turn up as well organised blocks on the application.

 ## Dev Team Members
     Akanksh Jagadish